dnvriend/type-classes-example/README.md

 Scalaz does not only provide a bunch of type classes that are heavily inspired by the type classes as defined by the Haskell programming language, it also provides a lot of convenience methods that make working with type classes and combining these type classes with data structures very useful.
-The learning curve is knowing the which convenience methods there are, which type classes are there, and when it is logical to combine a type class with a convencience method and a data structure for solving a problem.
+The learning curve is knowing the which convenience methods there are, which type classes there are, and when it is logical to combine a type class with a convencience method and a data structure for solving a problem.

-Using type classes from standard libraries from for example Scalaz promotes standardization, developers start to recognize structures and over time makes (the learning curve) makes code very simple to read.
+Using type classes from standard libraries from for example Scalaz promotes standardization, developers start to recognize structures and over time makes the code very simple to read and for the Java runtime very easy to optimize.

 Apart from the standardization and recognition, breaking down a problem is reusable parts like Semigroups, Monoids, Functors for example promotes reusable components because the type classes provide a very general abstraction because for most